 - T-Mobile reserves the right to initiate two-step authentication at any time to keep your account secure.

-After setting up the two-step verification during registration, you can also use these methods to authenticate:
+After setting up the two-step verification during registration, you can also use these options to authenticate:

-- Security questions: Allows you to set security questions to confirm your identity.
+- Security questions: Allows you to answer security questions to confirm your identity.

-- SMS: Allows you to confirm your identity by text message to your T-Mobile ID.
+- SMS: Allows you to confirm your identity by text message to your T-Mobile phone number.

 - Fingerprint or FaceID for two-step verification if you have the T-Mobile app installed.